 The "Funding Diversification" section of the Researcher Profile captures all activity related to new grants awarded.
 A key target for the Research Centres is to leverage funding from non-exchequer, non-commercial sources, in particular Horizon 2020, and to lead and participate in major EU initiatives.
 The field "Funding Body" has a large number of drop down options with the format "European Union - X".
-The KPI Progress Report sums the number of "Funding Diversification" entries where the "Start Date" falls within the reporting period, the Status is "Expired" or "Current", where the "Funding Body" is any of the "European Union - X" values and where the "Position Held on the Award" is either "Collaborator", "PI" or "co-PI".
+The KPI Progress Report sums the number of "Funding Diversification" entries where the "Start Date" falls within the reporting period, the Status is "Expired" or "Current", where the "Funding Body" is any of the "European Union - X" values (except for "European Union - H202 (ERC)" which are counted separately - see below) and where the "Position Held on the Award" is either "Collaborator", "PI" or "co-PI".
 Awards that have been active through only part of the reporting period should be counted too, hence the inclusion of "Expired" awards, as long as the expiry date falls within the reporting period.